RahulXTmCoding/ORM-Framework/README.md

 2)place it anywhere you want.

-3)Run the configTool from classes/tools.
+3)Run the configTool from tools.

 Use This Tool to configure file according to your DataBase.